The all new fast Aventon Pace 500 has arrived for testing & review!

 And this is the Tektro HD-T285 hydraulic disc brake with 180mm rotor on the front.

 The 27.5″ x 2.2″ Kenda Kwick Seven Sport tires have a fairly smooth profile for an efficient ride and channeling to dissipate water.
 They have a cruiser style that adds to the casual look of the Aventon Pace 500.
+These are eBike rated tires as well.

 The aluminum pedals have a large platform with a grippy surface.